 If these trends are sustained and enhanced, these growing revenue streams represent the true turning point for the future of Oklahoma's transportation assets.
 Today, the Department is afforded the opportunity to develop an investment strategy and direct a multi-faceted plan that wisely and transparently dedicates the available state transportation resources in a balanced manner.
-This strategy represents the beginning of a monumental effort to return Oklahoma's bridges and highway system to a state of good repair and safety and keep it that way for our citizens in the future.
+This strategy represents the beginning of a monumental effort to return Oklahoma's bridges and highway to a safe system in a state of good repair and safety and keep it that way for our citizens in the future.